sugarvillela/JSONFormatter2/README.md

   * Useful when your outside text editor does not auto-escape quotes.
 * "Diff Items in Stack" ( &nearr;Diff ):
   * Opens a new tab for diff display
-  * Send contents of storage to a difference engine (enabled when storage has at least two items).
+  * Send contents of storage to a new diff tab (enabled when storage has at least two items).

 ## How to use JSON Diff
 * JSON Diff opens in a new tab next to JSON Formatter.